Banking Basics: How to Get Started

 How to Open an Account

-You will be asked to provide information about yourself, including:
+You'll be asked to provide information about yourself, including:

-- Address information, even if you use a Post Office box or similar for your mailing address, you’ll still need to provide your physical address
+- Address information: Even if you use a Post Office box or similar for your mailing address, you’ll still need to provide your physical address

 Banks are required by law to ask for the information above.

-Get Good Rates
+Good Interest Rates

 Monthly service charges and low-balance fees can cost hundreds of dollars every year—and other banks might offer the same services for free.
 Especially if you’re scraping by, take a close look at the fee schedule before you open an account.